travelling-mango/hangman844/README.md

 - *Hangman* is a classic game involding two players - one player thinks of a word, and the other player tries to guess that word within a certain number of attempts.

 - This project executes a simple *Hangman* game in Python.
 It involves creating a list of fruits, randomly selecting a word from the list, and then prompting the player to guess the word by entering one letter at a time.
-Integrated input validation checks ensure that the player only inputs a single alphabetical character at a time, and a display function improves the user experience by showing which letters have been guessed correctly.
+Integrated input validation checks ensure that the player only inputs a single alphabetical character at a time, and a user friendly interface improves the player's experience by showing which letters have been guessed correctly.

 - The project aims to exhibit key skills and concepts in Python which include, but are not limited to: functions; for loops, iteration, and control flow;  classes; user-input handling; OOP (object-oriented programming); game logic; error handling; and debugging.